A treasured tradition

 As part of the curriculum of the Fusion Master course, a group of 17 students from the Barcelona School of Engineering at the Technical University of Catalunya, Spain, came to visit the French tokamak Tore Supra and the ITER construction site on Monday, 10 May.

-For their teacher, Professor Javier Dies, this annual trip to Cadarache (his eighteenth) has become "a treasured tradition".
+For their teacher, Javier Dies, this annual trip to Cadarache (his eighteenth) has become "a treasured tradition."
 It's also the third time he's visited ITER.
 According to Dies, these visits "...definitely add value to the lessons I give.
-Seeing an operational fusion facility like Tore Supra and watching the progress of the ITER project is worth every effort."
+Seeing an operational fusion facility like Tore Supra and watching the progress of the ITER Project is worth every effort."

-In the words of Yelle, a Dutch Masters' student studying Applied Physics, "this visit is a very good opportunity for us, as future engineers and researchers, to understand the major issues in the construction of a fusion facility."
+In the words of Yelle, a Dutch student studying applied physics at the Master's level, "this visit is a very good opportunity for us, as future engineers and researchers, to understand the major issues in the construction of a fusion facility."

 return to the latest published articles